sicajc/VLSI_CAD_Project/README.md

 4. The stop signal is a part of instruction, it would get decoded at ID stage.
 After stopping the processor, everything would get stalled.

+5. Specially note we jump at MEM stage for jmpz and jump no matter what, so the jump signal needs to be propogate throughout the pipeline.

 ![Block Diagram](image/16-bit%20RISC%20Pipelined%20Processor%20with%20FP%20unit.png)

 ## 5-stage RISC pipelined Processor